ZzeZzofas/FC-ABSS/journal.md

 ### Day 4 – June 26
 **Time Spent:** 6h

-Temperature sensors became the focus.
-I searched for accurate waterproof options and simulated how a small heater would behave inside a sealed tank.
-The thermal response curves were slower than I expected, and I spent extra time calculating the delay between heater activation and water reaching equilibrium.

-It was tedious, but satisfying once the numbers started matching up.
-In the middle of this, I found myself wondering: if I actually built this, would the heater hum loudly?
-Funny how your brain wanders.
+The focus today was **temperature**.
+I looked into different waterproof temperature sensors and listed their typical error ranges.
+For the simulation, I selected one with ±0.3 °C accuracy, since even a small error could throw off algae growth predictions.

+Next, I modeled a standard aquarium heater inside a sealed tank.
+I calculated how long it would take to heat 20 liters of water from 24 °C to 28 °C. The equations for specific heat capacity made me nostalgic about high school physics.
+My first run gave absurdly fast heating times, so I double-checked and realized I forgot to account for heat loss through the glass walls.
+Once I added that, the curve looked far more realistic.

+I caught myself wondering how loud such a heater might sound in reality, or if it would hum.
+Funny thought, but it made the system feel more alive to me.

 ---

 ### Day 5 – June 27
 **Time Spent:** 5h

-Today I designed the heating loop and simulated relay activations.
-Watching the heater profile change under different time controls was oddly entertaining.
-Energy consumption calculations were straightforward, but I caught myself overthinking whether I accounted for heat losses correctly.
+Today I designed the **heating loop control**.
+I simulated how the heater would behave with relay activation every few minutes, instead of just being on/off constantly.
+The point was to balance energy consumption with stability.

+I logged the power draw per cycle and calculated daily energy consumption.
+To make it practical, I even imagined if someone ran this in a small aquaponics setup at home — would the electricity bill be acceptable?
+The numbers seemed fine: about the same as leaving a computer on all day.

-At some point, I realized I was listening to the same song on repeat for almost an hour.
-Guess that means I was in the zone.
+Somewhere in between, I realized I had the same playlist looping for hours.
+I didn’t even notice until I looked up.
+Guess that means I was really in flow.

 ---

 ### Day 6 – June 28
 **Time Spent:** 5h

-Light enclosure simulations took over today.
-I tested LED placement against the algae’s effective surface area.
-It was surprisingly tricky to find a “sweet spot” where light was distributed evenly.
+Lighting again, but this time focusing on **enclosure design**.
+I simulated different placements of LEDs around the tank walls and ceiling, checking uniformity of light distribution.
+Some placements created intense hotspots that would scorch the algae, so I adjusted spacing and added reflective inner walls.

+I calculated optimal LED placement angles by dividing the algae surface area into a grid and tracking lux values on each square.
+That gave me a heatmap that showed exactly where the light was weaker.
+I adjusted placements until the distribution became balanced.

-I also searched for light sensors with fast analog response times — not that I’ll be wiring them physically, but it helps to keep things realistic.
+I also researched light sensors with fast analog response, since the control loop needs real-time feedback.

-Sometimes I wish I could actually see how the algae would glow under the lights I simulated.
+By evening, I thought about how it would look to see algae “bathed” in that simulated light — almost like a futuristic fish tank.

 - ![the 3d on simulation](images/por.jpg)
 - ![Light intensity control circuit](images/image-2.png)